iExecBlockchainComputing/katacoda-scenario/ffmpeg/step3.md

 Answer `Y`{{execute}}

-# Submit a task to encode your film on the iExec Decentralize cloud !
+# Submit a task to encode your film on the iExec decentralized cloud !

-The submit the task by sending transaction to the dapp smart contract.
+You may now submit a task by sending a transaction to the dapp smart contract.

 You can parameter your task in a json format.

-Those parameters will be useful for the worker to complete the task.
+The parameters will be useful for the worker to succesfully complete the task.

-- cmdline : ffmpeg command args .The same command args as your previous local test.
+- cmdline: ffmpeg command args.
+The same command args as your previous local test.

-- dirinuri : input file(s) needed.
-The worker will download it(s) before the execution.
+- dirinuri: input file(s) needed.
+The worker will download it(them) before the execution.

 `iexec submit "{ \"cmdline\": \"-i demos/sample-videos/small.mp4 small.avi\", \"dirinuri\": \"http://techslides.com/demos/sample-videos/small.mp4\" }"`{{execute}}

 # Get your ffmpeg task result

-Use the txHash from the submit to check the result of your submit with:
+Use the txHash from the submit to check the result of your task with:

 `iexec result 0x783236f489c1e4bcdfbac87475b71cd13e83266ba6d55cfb658324f281580528`{{execute}}

-When you see that your task is completed and you have a result uri like this :
+When you see that your task has been completed and that you have a result uri like this one:

 `
 resuri:   "xw://xw.iex.ec/1f038f8a-6b2d-4f5d-a184-30402c44c437"
 `

-Download the result with --save option :
+You can download the result with --save option:

 `iexec result 0x783236f489c1e4bcdfbac87475b71cd13e83266ba6d55cfb658324f281580528 --save`{{execute}}

-Unzip the result :
+Now unzip the result:

 `unzip 0x*`{{execute}}

-You must see your new encoded video small.avi result !:
+You must be able to see your new encoded video small.avi result!
 `
   inflating: stderr.txt
   inflating: small.avi
 `

-The result retrieved is a zip coming from the worker.
+The result retrieved is a zip file coming from a worker.

-The zip contain all files created or modified by the execution on the worker.
+The zip contains all the files created or modified by the worker execution.